ElvisCasco/hw4/README.md

 The results of the questions 1 to 4 are in the file `hw4_solutions.py`.

-This repository creates a library to do the following steps (using a `.py` file, containing functions with the same name) to perform data analysis from a CSV file.
+We migrated the creation of a library to [another repository](https://github.com/mvsuriel/HW4/tree/main).
+This repository creates libraries to do the following steps (using a `.py` file, containing functions with the same name) to perform data analysis from a CSV file.

 All the functions to operate the library are in the folder process_data; this folder contains the structure to operate all functions inside a library called "process_data".